darchdekin/PoPL-parser/README.md

 ## How to run the parser

-After installing python, you must run the following command to build the program:
+After installing python, you must run the following command to build the program and generate the necessary files for the driver:
 'antlr4 -v 4.13.0 -Dlanguage=Python3 P1.g4'

-This will generate the necessary files in order to run the driver program, driver.py.
-This can be done by running the command:
+The driver program can be run with the following command, and will generate an output for the parse tree in string format:
 'python3 driver.py file_to_parse.txt'

-This driver creates the parse tree in string format, but the a .png generated from a DOT file with Graphvis has also been provided (see parse_tree_final.png)
+In addition, a .png to show the actual tree structure was generated from a DOT file with Graphvis.
+See parse_tree_final.png for this parse tree.

 **Note that there is a unique branch for deliverable1 and deliverable2.
 Deliverable 3 is on branch Main.**